heurist-network/miner-release/README.md

 - Install dependencies with `pip install -r requirements.txt`.

 ### Step 8.
 Configure your Miner ID
-Edit `config.toml` in the miner-release folder to set a unique miner_id for each GPU.
+Use `.env` in the miner-release folder to set a unique miner_id for each GPU.
 (Same as Windows guide above.
-This is important for our protocol to track your contribution.)
+This is very important for tracking your contribution!)

 ### Step 9.
 Run the miner program
 - Execute the miner script with `python3 sd-miner-v0.0.x.py` (select the latest version) in your terminal.
 Agree to download model files when prompted.